Donna McConn is the owner of Golden Retreat for K9s and lives on the property.

 Instead of having another dog Donna decided that she wanted to help other dogs by caring for them while their owners are away.
 In 2008, we started with dog sitting.
 The dog sitting industry was growing but in this area there are not as many dog boarding places.
 Construction began in October of 2009 of a 3800 square foot building that is a hotel for doggies.
 We treat our doggie hotel like our home.

 In the Spring of 2010 just before the hotel was completed we decided to foster a 2 year old Great Pyrenees.
 That started the “failed foster” program here and we kept him!
 Max looks a lot like Bruno.
+Max greeted everyone at our fence until his back got so bad we could no longer let him be outside when anyone came to the kennel facility.
+Sadly, Max passed away in September 2021.
+He would have been 14 in January of 2022.

 Once the doggie hotel was completed we started fostering more Great Pyrenees dogs.
 While many of these dogs were able to find good homes Casper just wanted to stay with us.
 He made many friends at the hotel that came and left and still has friends that come to visit him.
 We decided he would be our resident guard dog.
+Later in Casper’s life he retired and moved into our home.
+He passed away in March of 2023.
+He was 14 years old.

 One of our foster dogs named Charlie Bear turned out to have severe separation anxiety.
 He was adopted to someone along with another female Pyrenees.
 Charlie kept escaping because of his anxiety and one day ended up 5 miles from his new home.
 His new owner decided not to keep Charlie and he came back to us.
 Guess what?
 We adopted Charlie!
 Charlie is a wonderful dog and loves everyone.
+Sadly Charlie passed away in April 2018.
+He had severe pancreatitis and a neuromuscular disease that had him in wheels during his last few months.
+He is greatly missed.